the-turing-way/the-turing-way/testing.md

 ### Document the tests and how to run them

-*blog to look at https://www.software.ac.uk/resources/guides/testing-your-software?_ga=2.39233514.830272891.1552653652-1336468516.1531506806*

-  It is important to provide documentation that describes how to run the tests, both for yourself in case you come back to a project in the future, and for anyone else that may wish to build upon or peproduce your work.
+It is important to provide documentation that describes how to run the tests, both for yourself in case you come back to a project in the future, and for anyone else that may wish to build upon or reproduce your work.
 This documentation should also cover subjects such as

 - Any resources e.g. test dataset files that are required
 - Any configuration/settings adjustments needed to run the tests